recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.6.5 =
+* Fixed issue for correct detection of home page

+= 1.6.4 =
+* Added two filters for shortcode parameters: synved_social_shortcode_variable_list and synved_social_shortcode_parameter_list
+* Minor adjustments

+= 1.6.3 =
+* Additional fix for "ghost" prefixes appearing in odd cases for non-single pages

+= 1.6.2 =
+* Fix for "ghost" prefixes appearing in certain cases for non-single pages

+= 1.6.1 =
+* Adjusted some descriptions

 = 1.6 =
 * Added alignment options for both sharing and following buttons